ACEnglish/truvari/README.md

 ```
   pip install Truvari
 ```
 [PyPi](https://pypi.org/project/Truvari/#history) has a history of all versions available.
 Pip installs all requirements EXCEPT external tools needed for running some annotations.
-See XYZ for details.
+See [anno](https://github.com/spiralgenetics/truvari/wiki/anno) for details.

 To build and install Truvari from scratch:
 ```